 And this itinerary will guide you through it all.
 But what if you have less than 7 days in Maui?
 What if you only have 5 or 3?
 This Maui travel guide will still show you what you can do.
 And from there allow you to make the choices of what you have to see and what can wait for your next trip.

 Because trust me, you’ll leave planning your next one.

 Days 1-3: Kihei

 The trips where I’ve been the happiest are the trips where I sleep in the same place more than one night.
-And so we tried to follow this rule as we travelled around the island.
+And so we tried to follow this rule as we traveled around the island.
 Our first stop?
 Kihei.
 Located in South Maui, Kihei is a little built up.
-But if you don’t want to shell out high prices for a resort, then you may want to base yourself here as well.
+But if you don’t want to shell out high prices for a crazy expensive resort, then you may want to base yourself here as well.

 Day 1: Go Snorkeling

 This was our first full day in Maui.
 And it was the day we wanted to snorkel.
 Actually…that’s a bit of lie.
 It was the day I had to see a sea turtle.